What to See in Venice

 The 22 most beautiful sights in Venice

-#1 Buy tickets in advance
+Buy tickets for the Venice highlights in advance

 Venice is one of the most visited destinations in the world.
 So hours-long lines at the major attractions are pretty much a given.